millerjmatos/millerjmatos/README.md

 ![Linkedin Cover](https://raw.githubusercontent.com/millerjmatos/millerjmatos/main/img/github_2.png)

--   👋 Hi!
-I'm Muller, a Linux Analyst with a Computer Networks degree.
-I'm experienced in Linux systems, which I'm truly passionate about.
-Over the years, I've developed expertise in open source technologies.
-Currently, I'm focused on implementing DevOps practices in my daily work.
-I use Linux Mint as my main operating system.
+👋 Hi!
+I'm Muller, a Linux System Analyst with a Computer Networks background.
+Passionate about Linux and Open Source ecosystems (currently running Linux Mint) and actively implementing DevOps methodologies.
+Focused on infrastructure automation, CI/CD practices, and building reliable systems.
+Always exploring new ways to optimize and improve technology solutions. 🐧 ⚡

 -   📫 You can send me an e-mail to contato@mullertec.com.br